devsecops/bootcamp/Week-4/labs/LAB-1.md

 3. Find your host logs.
 First lookup your instance's DNS name in the AWS console by selecting your instance (denoted by your username).
 Note the `Private DNS`  (e.g., `ip-10.0.0.4.us-west-2.compute.internal`).
 Then enter `index=main host=<Private DNS>` in the search input box, e.g., `index=main host=ip-10.0.0.4.us-west-2.internal`.

 4. Familiarize your self with the `source` and `sourcetype` fields on the left pane.
 Also take a look at the `Interesting Fields`.

+## Splunk Tours

+1. Click `Dashboards`, take the tour when prompted.
+2. Click `Alerts`, take the tour when prompted.
+3. Click `Reports`, take the tour when prompted.